-The MacGill Summer School has been in existence for thirty three years.
+The MacGill Summer School has been in existence for thirty-nine years.

 It was founded in 1981 in Glenties, Co.
 Donegal to celebrate the memory of local writer, Patrick MacGill.
 MacGill wrote in the early 20th century on the social conditions in Donegal, the plight of migrant workers in Britain and the horrors of the Great War in which he fought as a soldier of the London Irish Rifles.
 His books are still being published.

 The school has grown from very modest beginnings to being one of the most important fora in Ireland for the analysis of topics of national and international interest.
 It has consistently been a source of innovative and fresh thinking on a range of social, economic and political ideas.
 It brings together government ministers, members of the opposition parties, heads of business, academics, economists, sociologists, church leaders, members of the judiciary and public representatives from Northern Ireland.